You only need 3 ingredients (banana, eggs and oats) to make these healthy, banana pancakes. EASY, kid-friendly and perfect for using up bananas.

 Add a spoonful of peanut butter and a pinch of cinnamon to take these to the next level.
 These pancakes taste like a treat, but are full of wholesome ingredients!

-Banana Egg Oat Pancakes are a go-to breakfast recipe that everyone should have in their back pockets!
+Banana egg oat pancakes are a go-to breakfast recipe that everyone should have in their back pockets!

-3-Ingredient Banana Egg Oat Pancakes
+3-Ingredient Banana Oat Egg Pancakes

 1. First start by mashing the banana….

-3. Whisk everything together until smooth.
+3. Whisk the mashed banana and everything together until smooth.

 4. Add a dollop of peanut butter if you like and swirl it into the batter!

-Tips for Making Banana Oatmeal Pancakes
+Tips for Making Banana Oat Pancakes

 My all-time favorite non-stick is this small scanpan.
 I use it every single day and it’s the perfect size for making these pancakes!